I know there is no dearth of Sambar Recipes in my recipe collection

 Basically years back this method was usually done.
 Though with the busy schedule everybody seems to have now, having a ready made Sambar powder, makes the task easy for us.
 Still this another method of sambar is something that's truly classic.

 Going back to the basics, it helps if you have cooked dal on hand.
-Read How to cook Toor Dal, and proceed.
+Read How to cook Toor Dal

 Ripe Tomato Sambar | Thakkali Arachuvita Sambar